xMartin/php-introduction/00_intro.md

 Some things still remain weird, though, like PHP's "type juggling" which is similar to JavaScript's implicit type conversion and causes similar problems.
-The APIs of the built in functions is still inconsistent and Unicode strings still need special attention to handle them correctly.
+The APIs of the built-in functions is still inconsistent and Unicode strings still need special attention to handle them correctly.

 PHP is flawed, sure, just like most other languages/platforms.
 And just like the others, it's worth learning it.